The P/F ratio of a patient with a PaO2 of 74 mm Hg on an FiO2 of 85%.

 What is sickle cell?

-This combination with hemoglobin increases the affinity for oxygen but loses oxygen binding capacity due to the presence of ferric ions
+This combination with hemoglobin increases the affinity for oxygen yet loses oxygen binding capacity due to the presence of ferric ions.

 What is methemoglobin?

-The presence of this is why young infants may have a left shift on the oxyhemoglobin curve with less tissue oxygen unloading
+The presence of this is why young infants may have a left shift on the oxyhemoglobin curve that shows a greater affinity for oxygen with less tissue oxygen unloading.

 What is fetal hemoglobin?